Croatia Work Culture

 To succeed in business in Croatia, it is vital for both employers and employees to have a strong understanding of the business culture.

 As a global PEO (Professional Employment Organization) it is our goal to be familiar and updated with the business culture in the country we work with and in.
-By sharing our knowledge about Estonian work culture, we want to support your global expansion plans.
-Therefore, we will address all the aspects of the work culture in Estonia to start your expansion well-informed.
+By sharing our knowledge about Croatian work culture, we want to support your Global Expansion plans.
+Therefore, we will address all the aspects of the work culture in Croatia to start your expansion well-informed.

-The Republic of Croatia’s developing economy and increasing interaction with European neighbors has obvious attractions for foreign investors – just as its spectacular Adriatic coastline, castles, forests, mountains, and lakes are a major temptation for foreign workers.
+The Republic of Croatia’s developing economy and increasing interaction with European neighbours have obvious attractions for foreign investors – just as its spectacular Adriatic coastline, castles, forests, mountains, and lakes are a major temptation for foreign workers.

 Croatia is at the crossroads of eastern and central Europe, a Balkan nation with land borders joining Slovenia and Hungary to the north, Bosnia-Herzegovina and Serbia in the east, a short border with Montenegro in the south and maritime borders on the Adriatic with Italy.